chiragatal/esp-amp/README.md

 ## Architecture

-ESP-AMP features a set of components for inter-core communication (IPC) and synchronization.
-These components are organized in a layered architecture, as shown in the figure below.
+ESP-AMP offers a comprehensive set of components for inter-core communication (IPC) and synchronization, organized in a layered architecture as illustrated in the figure below.
+Each layer provides its own set of APIs, where higher-level APIs build upon lower-level ones.
+This design allows users the flexibility to select only the APIs they need: they can either use a subset of APIs from a single layer or combine APIs from different layers based on their specific use case, streamlining the application development process.

 ![ESP-AMP architecture](./docs/imgs/esp_amp_arch.png)